 Since the dawn of human migration (yes, that long ago), the region now known as Israel has been one of the most significant areas in human history.
 Located at the center of routes linking three continents, the locale formally known as Palestine historically served as a meeting place between Egypt, Mesopotamia, and Asia.
 As such, it was and has been a location teeming with migratory people of various faiths.

 Since its settlement in the 4th millennium BCE, Jerusalem has been destroyed twice, besieged 23 times, attacked 52 times, and captured 44 times.
-To Hebrews, the capital city of Jerusalem matters because it was established by King David, effectively making it the holy city of Judiasm.
+To Hebrews, the capital city of Jerusalem matters because it was established by King David, effectively making it the holy city of Judaism.
 To Muslims, Jerusalem was the first focal point for prayer and where Muhammad made his Night Journey.
 To Christians, Jesus was crucified in Jerusalem.
 Clearly, its holiness knows few bounds.

 Needless to say, this area has been traded over, fought over, and died over again and again to establish the dominance of one people over others.
 But at the end of the 19th century, the seeds of the current struggle were sewn.

-After Hitler showed us all the most extreme case of anti-Semitism ever recorded, via the Holocaust, worldwide sympathy led the British, who ruled the area at the time, to turn the Jews vs. Muslims issue over to the newly formed United Nations.
+After Hitler showed us all the most extreme case of anti-Semitism in recent history via the Holocaust, worldwide sympathy led the British, who ruled the area at the time, to turn the Jews vs. Muslims issue over to the newly formed United Nations.
 Yet instead of devising a plan for peace, the UN chose a more polarizing option, leading to the second major point of this story.
 The UN decided to separate the region into two different nations.
 For the Arabs, it was Palestine.
 For the Jews, it was Israel.

 This caused the Middle-East to, almost literally, explode.
 Surrounding Arabian nations were outraged at this mandatory split, and a year later, sent five different armies into Israel to aid enraged Palestinians.
 However, they were defeated by Israeli Defense Forces, leading Israel to retaliate and expand its agreed upon territory.
-As a result, Jordan adopted the West Bank to aid Palestine, and Egypt the eastern Gaza Strip.
+As a result, Jordan adopted the West Bank to aid Palestine, and Egypt the eastern region known as the Gaza Strip.
 In the time since, both Israeli and Palestinian forces have committed terrorism and multiple war crimes against each other.
 Years later, the Six-Day War broke out, in which Israel took on Egypt, Jordan, and Syria.
 Israel emerged the victor, and Palestinian territory decreased yet again.